How can we help?

 2. Select System events from the Rules dropdown in the Audience Builder.

-3. Drag the events you want to use into your audience.
+3. Click on the events you want to use and drag them into your audience.

 Use case